-- Your broker will not have the authority to exercise discretion to vote your shares with respect to the election of a director and the advisory vote on executive compensation because those matters are treated as non-routine under NYSE rules. - Your broker will have the authority to exercise discretion to vote your shares with respect to the ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for fiscal year 2023 because that matter is treated as routine under NYSE rules.
+- Your broker will not have the authority to exercise discretion to vote your shares with respect to the election of a director, the advisory vote on executive compensation, and the advisory vote on the frequency of advisory votes on executive compensation because those matters are treated as nonroutine under NYSE rules. - Your broker will have the authority to exercise discretion to vote your shares with respect to the ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for fiscal year 2024 because that matter is treated as routine under NYSE rules.